timfpark/react-native-location/README.md

 ### Configuration
 #### `RNLocation.configure`
-This is used to configure the location provide.
+This is used to configure the location provider.
 You can use this to enable background mode, filter location updates to a certain distance change, and ensure you have the power settings set correctly for your use case.

 You can call `configure` multiple times at it will only change the setting which you pass to it.
 For example if you only want to change `activityType`, you can call `configure` with just that property present.